tjpeden/auxiliary-outlets/README.md

 Error: `Cannot activate an already activated outlet`

 The `admin` module is my original attempt and reproduction of the problem and the `clients` module represents an alternative approach I tried based on some googling.
 The second approach does not render the auxiliary outlet component on any but the root route for which it was defined.

+## Research
+- Possible cause of issues with the `clients` module: https://github.com/angular/angular/issues/16406

+I have also read that there are a number of bugs around auxiliary outlets.